earthly/website/blog/_posts/2021-01-15-top-3-resources-to-learn-golang-in-2021.md

 I know I am a bit late to the game here, with Go being over 10 years old, but the main reason I am learning Go is that it's the language used here at Earthly.

 Why should you learn Go though? &nbsp;The big reason is that the cloud world seems to be running on Go.
-[Kubernetes](/blog/building-on-kubernetes-ingress), Docker, CockroachDB, Prometheus, Etcd, Traefik, Istio, InfluxDB, and many many more are written in Go.
+[Kubernetes](/blog/building-on-kubernetes-ingress), Docker, CockroachDB, Prometheus, etcd, Traefik, Istio, InfluxDB, and many more are written in Go.

 ## Who This List is For